 James “Chef” Barlow

-Chef served twenty years in the United States Air Force as an A-10C Central Instructor School Instructor Pilot, Forward Air Control Airborne (FAC-A) Instructor, Mission Commander, and Combat Search and Rescue (CSAR) pilot.
+“Chef” Barlow served twenty years in the United States Air Force as an A-10C Central Instructor School Instructor Pilot, Forward Air Control Airborne (FAC-A) Instructor, Mission Commander, and Combat Search and Rescue (CSAR) “Sandy” pilot.
 He’s the first fighter pilot since Vietnam to fly 100 combat missions in a single combat tour.
 He’s received seven Air Medals and been featured in New York Times Magazine, Stars and Stripes and other military publications.
-He is the former Director of Operations for Green Flag, the DOD’s premier Close Air Support training exercise.
-He oversaw and was responsible for the safe operations of 26 major exercises over a two-year period.
+He is the former Director of Operations for Green Flag, the DOD’s premier Close Air Support training exercise where oversaw and was responsible for the safe operations of 13 major exercises over a year.
 Each exercise encompassed 5,000 to 9,000 personnel on a moving battlefield while U.S. and foreign fighter aircraft employed live weapons in tactical scenarios.
-He’s flown more than 4100 total hours including 2000+ A-10 hours and 410+ combat hours with 117 Confirmed Enemy KIA with experience in aircraft A-10, F-16, F-18, GR-4, and AC-130 Gunship.
-Chef literally helped “write the book” on the joint tactical manuals, JP3-09.3, JFIRE, and others used today by every ground and Close Air Support asset regardless of service branch.
+He’s flown more than 5000 total hours including 2400 A-10 hours and 413 combat hours with 117 Confirmed Enemy KIA.
+Chef has experience flying and employing the A-10, F-16, F-18, GR-4, AH-6 Attack Helicopter, and AC-130 Gunship.
+As for civilian aircraft, Chef has flown everything from a Super Cub in the Alaskan bush to a 737.
+Also, Chef literally helped “write the book” on the joint tactical manuals JP3-09.3, JFIRE, and others, used today by every ground and Close Air Support unit in the free world.

 Dr. Gretchen Barlow

 Dr. Gretchen Barlow, a clinical pharmacist, received her Doctor of Pharmacy degree from Virginia Commonwealth University in 2004.
 Upon graduation she joined the Air Force where she managed both inpatient, outpatient and clinical pharmacy services.
-In 2007, she deployed to Afghanistan and served in combat as a member of the Bagram Air Base hospital trauma team.
-After serving in the Air Force, she worked as a clinical pharmacist at the Nellis Air Force Base hospital where she managed the ambulatory care clinics in addition to working in both the outpatient and inpatient pharmacies.
-In 2012, she changed her focus from clinical work to business management where she managed the prior authorization clinical pharmacy team at OptumRx, the pharmacy benefit management company for United Healthcare.
-In 2016, Gretchen became the Executive Manager at Blue Air Training and manages and leads the administrative heads for Human Resources, Security, Travel and Expense, and Invoicing.
+In 2007, Gretchen deployed to Afghanistan and served in combat as a member of the Bagram Air Base hospital trauma team.
+After serving in the Air Force, she worked as a clinical pharmacist at the Nellis Air Force Base hospital where she managed the ambulatory care clinics, in addition to working in both the outpatient and inpatient pharmacies.